xLink/data-grid/docs/usage/index.md

 Now whenever you pass along an array of data or an `Illuminate\Support\Collection` object when instantiating the Data-Grid, the package will know to use the `CollectionHandler` to handle the data.

 > **Note:** When we're using examples in the documentation for Data-Grid, we're going to assume you have registered the `CollectionHandler` Data Handler.

+<a name="creating-custom-data-handlers"></a>
+#### Creating Custom Data Handlers

+In addition to register the default data handlers provided by the package, you can create your own custom data handlers as well.
+All data handlers need to extend the abstract `Cartalyst\DataGrid\DataHandlers\BaseHandler` class.

+	use Cartalyst\DataGrid\DataHandlers\BaseHandler;
+	use Cartalyst\DataGrid\DataHandlers\HandlerInterface;

+	class CustomHandler extends BaseHandler implements HandlerInterface {

+	}

+Specific handlers can be created to handle specific sets of data like framework specific result sets or a certain service's API result responses.

 <a name="creating-a-data-grid-instance"></a>
 #### Creating A Data-Grid Instance